dotnet/docs/docs/architecture/modern-web-apps-azure/develop-asp-net-core-mvc-apps.md

 ![The request is processed through Authorization Filters, Resource Filters, Model Binding, Action Filters, Action Execution and Action Result Conversion, Exception Filters, Result Filters, and Result Execution.
 On the way out, the request is only processed by Result Filters and Resource Filters before becoming a response sent to the client.](./media/image7-2.png)

-Figure 7-2 Request execution through filters and request pipeline.
+**Figure 7-2**.
+Request execution through filters and request pipeline.

 Filters are usually implemented as attributes, so you can apply them to controllers or actions (or even globally).
 When added in this fashion, filters specified at the action level override or build upon filters specified at the controller level, which themselves override global filters.
 For example, the \[Route\] attribute can be used to build up routes between controllers and actions.
 Likewise, authorization can be configured at the controller level, and then overridden by individual actions, as the following sample demonstrates: